Solutions for a Dog Who Digs the Yard

 My stepson Clark cut the lumber into 4-foot and 6-foot pieces, and screwed the ends together (as shown below) and I took our truck to buy some sand.
 I had phoned ahead to make sure that the landscape supply center had clean “sandbox” quality sand; not construction-grade stuff for mixing into concrete.
 One-half of a cubic yard filled our box perfectly, cost $20, and was well within the safe carrying capabilities of our little Ford Ranger pickup.

-The Doggie Sandbox
+Doggie Sandbox Success!

 The box was a smash hit with Otto before it was even completed.
 I had barely begun filling the box with sand when Otto got in, and he didn’t get out until hours later.
 Best of all, a month later, it’s still his favorite place to spend a hot day – and he’s dug another hole in the garden only once.
 He stays relatively clean (compared to when he was sleeping in damp soil), and though he has thrown a lot of sand out of the box, its out-of-the-way location means it’s fine by us.